 - Creating trade structures which are fair for all,

-- Looking after our people, our land and all living things,
+- Looking after our people, our land and all living things, leaving the world at least as healthy and abundant as we found it,

 - Treading lightly on the planet in our journey.